-The New River Gorge and the valley of the lower New River serve as the dual focus for this highland of farm, forest, and town.
+The valley of the New River and the New River Gorge serve as the dual focus for this highland of farm, forest, and town.
 The region is one of the chief outdoor-recreation destinations in West Virginia and home to several of the nation’s largest outdoor-adventure resorts.
 Thousands of acres of forest are protected by the New River Gorge National River, the Bechtel Summit National Scouting Reserve, and many other parks and preserves.

 - Cabins & Lodges

 Map showing the New River Gorge Region